underscoreio/shapeless-guide/src/pages/conclusion/index.md

-# Conclusion #{-}
+# Preparing for launch #{-}

-With Part II's look at `shapeless.ops`, we have arrived at the end of this guide to shapeless.
+With Part II's look at `shapeless.ops` we have arrived at the end of this guide.
-We hope you found it useful for understanding this fascinating and powerful library.
+We hope you found it useful for understanding this fascinating and powerful library, and wish you all the best on your future journeys as a type astronaut.

 As functional programmers
 we value abstraction above all else.